back to articles

 }

 The second hexadecimal value acts as a key.
-We notice that this key is hardcoded, which means it is also present during its second call in the first function of the malware.
-Therefore, we can assume that: [First hexadecimal value pushed in argument] ^ [hexadecimal key 0xd99ebd73] = real hash.
-Upon verification, we observe that the first function attempting to be called is VirtualAlloc:
+We will notice that this key is hardcoded, which means it is also present in the second call in the malware's first function.
+We can therefore assume that:

-• - Identify the moment when the ordinal table (offset +0x24) and the address table (offset +0x1c) are used, this is the point where the desired function is found.
+• Identify the moment when the ordinal table offset +0x24 and the address table offset +0x1c are used, since that is the moment when the desired function is found.

 Conclusion

-PEB Parsing and API Hashing are techniques frequently employed by malicious programs, but their implementation is not as straightforward as demonstrated in this article.
-Additionally, in certain programs, we could observe the presence of anti-debugging and anti-VM mechanisms associated with these techniques.
-Therefore, it is crucial to analyze the program step by step in order to understand its meaning.
+PEB Parsing and API hashing are techniques frequently used by malicious programs, but their implementation is not as straightforward as demonstrated in this article.
+Moreover, in some programs we may observe the presence of anti-debugging and anti-VM mechanisms associated with these techniques.
+It is therefore essential to analyse the program step by step in order to understand its logic.